arjunmakesthings/itp-blog/content/intro-to-computational-media/final-project.md

 ![[z_images/Screen Recording 2025-12-11 at 23.29.42.mp4]]

-[[people/mimi yin|mimi yin]] said that this exploration was meaningful. that was interesting: to reveal meaning of things over time. i'm too tired to reflect on this properly, but i shall; once winter-break resumes.
+[[people/mimi|mimi]] said that this exploration was meaningful. that was interesting: to reveal meaning of things over time. i'm too tired to reflect on this properly, but i shall; once winter-break resumes.